Novel X-ray light sources based on plasma-wakefield acceleration

 Biomedical X-ray Fluorescence Imaging (XFI)

-The key goal of our current research, which closely involves groups from the University Hospital UKE (Prof. Dr. Samuel Huber, Prof. Dr. Udo Schumacher, Prof. Dr. Kai Rothkamm, PD Dr. Rene Werner), is to enable pre-clinical XFI for tracking immune cells (e.g. studying immune-mediated inflammation diseases) and a next-generation of pharmacokinetics (e.g. the biodistribution of cytostatics in solid tumor models).
+The key goal of our current research, which closely involves groups from the University Hospital UKE (Prof. Dr. Samuel Huber, Prof. Dr. Udo Schumacher, Prof. Dr. Kai Rothkamm, PD Dr. Thorsten Frenzel, and PD Dr. Rene Werner), is to enable pre-clinical XFI for tracking immune cells (e.g. studying immune-mediated inflammation diseases) and a next-generation of pharmacokinetics (e.g. the biodistribution of cytostatics in solid tumor models).

-Both key applications aim at the in-vivo detection of smallest amounts of XFI-labels.
-The basic challenge here is to find a way to effectively reduce the intrinsic background in XFI made up by multiple Compton-scattered photons.
+Both key applications aim at the in-vivo detection of smallest local amounts of the labelled entities.
+The basic challenge here is to find a way to effectively reduce the intrinsic background in XFI made up by multiple Compton-scattered photons, which have in total much higher yields than the XFI signal photons.
+Hence, our focus is the physics of the interactions of about 50 keV photons with soft matter for finding ways of reducing their spectral contribution.

 In cooperation with the group of Prof. Hoeschen (U Magdeburg) we are currently also working on further X-ray imaging methods besides XFI which also need a pencil X-ray beam as delivered by synchrotrons and laser-based Thomson-sources.